AndreiMuntea/XPlatform-MiniLib/readme.md

 ## xpf-tests
-XPF-Test project contains unit tests using gtest project to be cross platform.
+XPF-Test project contains unit tests.
+Originally it used google test.
-It uses submodules to grab a googletest dependency.
+But because we can't run unit tests in KM using google test, a minimalistic cross platform test framework was developed.
+You can see it under xpf_tests/Framework directory.

 ## To use:
 In order to compile the project, open it in Visual Studio, or Visual Studio Code.
-Can be ran directly from Visual Studio (after solving the googletest dependency).
+Can be ran directly from Visual Studio.

 Or it can be ran from command line using cmake from top level directory: